-If you own a park home, there are specific laws which protect you and the site you stay at.
-Laws set up by the British government came into effect in 1983, however, they have since seen a major update.
-British MPs agreed that there needs to be more power given to homeowners and sellers.
-Therefore, they brought in the Mobile Homes Act of 2013, and both property owners and park owners need to pay attention to the laws it sets.
-Don’t worry, however – as many of the laws and adjustments are there to make things easier for you!
+If you own a residential park home, there are specific laws which protect you and the site you stay at.
+Laws set up by the British government came into effect in 1983.
+However, they have since seen a major update.
+British M.P.s agreed that there needs to be more power given to residential park homeowners and residents.
+With this in mind, the Mobile Homes Act of 2013 was introduced.

 Most of the laws took effect in England as of May 2013.
 However, some changes to site licenses came through in April 2014.
 It is worth noting that different laws and guidelines apply across Wales, Scotland and Northern Ireland.

-The best place to read about the Mobile Homes Act 2013 online is via the government’s official website.
-They have a full section on park homes in England here, which offers you various guides and documents that you can download for free.
+The best place to read about the Mobile Homes Act 2013 online is via the Government’s official website.
+There is information for park home residents in England on their rights and obligations under the Mobile Homes Act 1983 England.
+The website offers you various guides and documents that you can download for free.

 We go into more detail in our full guide linked above, but these changes are easy to summarise.
 Basically, the Mobile Homes Act 2013 states that park site owners no longer have to give consent to sales going ahead.
 The rules differ a little if you bought your home before or after the 26th May 2013, however, the idea remains the same.